n8n-io/n8n-docs/docs/integrations/creating-nodes/standards.md

 ### Node icons

 Check existing node icons as a reference when you create your own.
-The icon resolution should be 60x60px.
-Save it as a PNG.
+The icon resolution should be 60x60px if using PNG.
+You can also embed an SVG.

+!!! note "Don't reference Font Awesome"
+    If you want to use a Font Awesome icon in your node, download and embed the image.

 ### Node versions